Holiday Let Cottage Terms and Conditions Template

 - This property is privately owned and is our home.
 We expect all guests to enjoy the facilities and treat the property with the same respect that they would with their own house.

 Other helpful information such as emergency contact details, bin collection days etc. should be included in your guest information.

 Also, have a read through holiday cottage letting agency booking terms and conditions for ideas.

-When it comes letting out your holiday home it’s imperative that you have clear and concise terms and conditions in place.
-Ones that protect both you and your guest in case of discrepancy or dispute.
+When it comes letting out your holiday cottage you must have clear and concise terms and conditions in place.
+A rental agreement will establish trust and protect both you and your guest in case of discrepancy or dispute.

-To be fair, bad guests are few and far between, however, that doesn’t mean you shouldn’t be prepared should any guests try to take advantage of you.
+To be fair, bad guests are few and far between.
+However, that doesn’t mean you shouldn’t be prepared should you encounter the occasional ‘rotten apple’.

 Just remember to be tactical when it comes to handing over the rulebook.
-Don’t lose sight of the fact that guests are just that: guest, and they want a nice, relaxing getaway.
-The last thing you want is to scare them away with your list of demands.
+Don’t lose sight of the fact that guests are just that; guests and they want a nice, relaxing getaway.
+The last thing you want is to put them off with your list of demands.